 Why It Matters

-The fact that Work, a presidential cabinet member, who was also a physician himself, recognized the growing number of African American doctors, including female doctors, and publicly supported this development as a positive development, is significant.
-He takes the time to reply to Tracy and address her concerns, and seems sincere in his support for female African American physicians.
+The fact that Work, a presidential cabinet member and a physician himself, recognized the growing number of African American doctors, including female doctors, and publicly supported this as a positive development, is significant.
+He takes the time to reply to Tracy and address her concerns, and seems sincere in his support for black women physicians.
 He cites the lack of appropriate housing as a reason why hospitals would not offer internship positions to female doctors.
 Early woman physicians often had to find their own private accommodations, or lived in nursing students’ housing.

 Loading the Internet Archive BookReader, please wait...